Classical Perspectives On A Modern Question: Plato On Love

 In the 4th century BC, Greece was strictly polytheistic.
 People believed that individual gods were in charge of separate phenomena and that the intercessions of the gods determined human affairs.
 People also thought that humans could please or offend the gods with their actions.
 Fortunately, the gods were all good and wanted what was good for humans, even if they sometimes disagreed and fought with one another.

 While the early philosophers used the gods to discuss life because it was something that every ancient Greek understood, many philosophers were skeptical about the whole system.
-Preaching against the gods was one of the offending charges when Socrates was sentenced to death for “corrupting the youth of Athens,” the Greek city-state where Plato and Aristotle spent most of their lives.
+Preaching against the gods was one of the offending charges when Socrates was sentenced to death for “corrupting the youth of Athens.”
+Classical Athens was the Greek city-state where Plato and Aristotle spent most of their lives.

-Understanding at least a little about the ancient Greek pantheon of gods is crucial for understanding the writings of Plato on love.
-Love was ascribed to the god Eros (who the Romans would later rename Cupid) and was the child of Aphrodite, the goddess of beauty, though Plato had his own idea regarding this cosmology.
+Understanding at least a little about the ancient Greek pantheon of gods is crucial for understanding Plato's writings.
+Love was ascribed to the god Eros (whom the Romans would later rename Cupid) and was the child of Aphrodite, the goddess of beauty, though Plato had his own idea regarding this cosmology.
 In some materials, Eros and Cupid are both male and female.
-In fact, in the writings of Plato on love, love is often referred to with a pronoun, and male and female pronouns are used interchangeably.
+In fact, in Plato's writings about love, love is often referred to with a pronoun and male and female pronouns are used interchangeably.
 Specifically, “Phaedrus” usually uses “she/her” pronouns for love, and the “Symposium” usually uses “he/him” pronouns – though this could be a difference in translation.

 For one thing, Plato points out that people who are in love are often prone to jealousy and even obsession with the object of their love.
-Socrates proclaims,
+On the topic of love and romantically loving, Socrates presents a rational element and proclaims,

 “The irrational desire which overcomes the tendency of opinion towards the right, and is lead away to the enjoyment of beauty and especially of personal beauty, by the desires which are her own kindred – that supreme desire, I say, which by leading conquers and by the force is reinforced, from this very source, receiving a name, is called love.”